 Trivia: The New Oxford English Dictionary now includes a definition for "go commando" as meaning "Wear no underpants".
 They actually credit this phrase to Friends.

 Goof: The hummus stain on Phoebe's yellow dress changes size throughout the episode.

 Goof: In the beginning of the episode, when Rachel comes out of the bathroom, she has on one black sock and one white sock.

 Note: This is true but probably not a goof.
-Executive Producer Marta Kauffman refers to it as a touch she "loves" in the audio commentary to this episode on the Friends DVD; remember, the girls are getting dressed for a big event amidst a variety of distractions.
+Executive Producer Marta Kauffman refers to it as a touch she "loves" in the audio commentary for this episode on the Friends DVD.
+Remember, the girls are getting dressed for a big event amidst a variety of distractions.